jtnystrom/Discount/README.md

 ## Running

 First, install and configure Spark (http://spark.apache.org).
-Discount has been developed and tested with JDK 8, Scala 2.11 and Spark 2.4.
+Discount has been developed and tested on JDK 8, with Scala 2.11/Spark 2.4 and with Scala 2.12/Spark 3.0.
 (Note that Spark 3.0 is not compatible with Scala 2.11.)

 Spark applications, such as Discount, can run locally on your laptop, on a cluster, or in the "cloud".
 In Google Cloud, we have tested on Dataproc image version 1.4 (Debian 9, Hadoop 2.9, Spark 2.4).

 Copy spark-submit.sh.template to spark-submit.sh and edit the necessary variables in the file.
-Alternatively, if you submit to a GCloud cluster, you can use submit-gcloud.sh.template.
+Alternatively, if you submit to a GCloud cluster, please use use submit-gcloud.sh.template.
 In that case, change the example commands below to use that script instead, and insert your GCloud cluster name as an additional first parameter when invoking.

-To run on AWS EMR, you may copy and edit the submit-aws.sh template instead.
+To run on AWS EMR, please use the submit-aws.sh template instead.

 ## Usage (k-mer counting)